pascallaliberte/sharpen.page/_posts/2019-12-06-yeah-but-apple-intercom-have-features-benefits-pages.md

 ---
 layout: post
 title: "Yeah but Apple and Intercom Design Their Pages Using Features and Benefits"
+description: "Yeah but Apple and Intercom use features-and-benefits pages.
+Why that style works for them — and often fails for everyone else."
 categories: jtbd copywriting
 tags: showcase struggle-first
 author: Pascal Laliberté